JesseEsau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays last 10 lines of /etc/passwd
+This script prints first 10 lines of /etc/passwd